sekhar165/Online-Fire-Reporting-System/README.md

 # Online-Fire-Reporting-System
-How to run the Theme Zoo Management System Project Using PHP and MySQL
+How to run the Theme Online Fire Reporting System Project Using PHP and MySQL

 1.Download the zip file